SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

  RAM is used a fast storage location where the processor can keep the parts of the process's data that aren't currently being executed.

- Hardrive is the computer disc's storage capacity.
+ Hard drive is the computer disc's storage capacity.

- RAM does not store data between reboot so it is referred to as volatile.
+ RAM does not store data between reboots so it is referred to as volatile.
 [6] And normally, only the OS has a choice over what is put here.
 For processes, it is generally measured in megabytes, gigabytes, or as a percentage of all the memory available and this is where the confusion can arise.
 When someone describes a laptop as having 32 GB of memory, this storage is what they're referring to.
 RAM is additional "fast" storage.

 #### EXTERNAL REFERENCES - How computers process data